laavanjan/Youtube_comment_analysis_end_to_end/README.md

 ---

 **Note:**
-- The project uses Python, pandas, scikit-learn, NLTK, seaborn, matplotlib, and MLflow.
+- The project uses Python, pandas, scikit-learn, NLTK, seaborn, matplotlib, MLflow, Flask, and Chrome extension technologies.
 - For MLflow tracking, ensure the tracking server URI is accessible.
-- The workflow can be extended with more advanced models and further analysis.
+- The workflow can be extended with more advanced models, APIs, and frontend features.